What is a DAW? A complete guide for beginners

 Instrument tracks

-DAWs also allow you to use virtual instruments, or VST (Virtual Studio Technology) plug-ins to create music, as opposed to just audio tracks.
-For these you’ll need to create a seperate kind of track, in most DAWs they’re MIDI, Instrument or VST tracks, but check with your DAW specifically!
+DAWs also let you use virtual instruments, or VST3 (Virtual Studio Technology) plug-ins, to create music as opposed to recording live audio.
+VST3 is the current standard across most DAWs, having largely replaced the older VST2 format.
+Mac users running Logic Pro will also encounter AU (Audio Units) plug-ins, while Pro Tools uses its own AAX format.
+For these you’ll need to create a separate kind of track – in most DAWs they’re called MIDI, Instrument or VST tracks, but check with your specific DAW.

 DAW Output

-Once you have signal coming in, usually you’ll see meters bouncing around, you’ll have to set the track’s output so you can hear it back.
+Once you have signal coming in – usually you’ll see meters bouncing around – you’ll need to set the track’s output so you can hear it back.
 Depending on your audio interface, you can set the track’s output to match up with your audio interface’s outputs, or whatever your speakers or headphones are connected to.
-Most audio interfaces have headphone outputs that are duplicates of the main speaker outputs!
+Most audio interfaces have headphone outputs that mirror the main speaker outputs.

 You can ‘pan’ sounds around the stereo field as well, moving them from left to right and anywhere in between.
-Each of your DAW’s tracks will have a pan pot that allows you to do this.
+Each of your DAW’s tracks will have a pan pot that lets you do this.

 Latency

-If you’re recording for the first time, you might be hearing a slight delay in the signal you’re recording.
+If you’re recording for the first time, you might notice a slight delay in the signal you’re recording.

 DAWs introduce “latency” as sound is processed through them.
 Latency is the time your DAW takes to receive input, process it, then play it back to you.
-Our computers require a buffer to get all this processing done, and the ‘Buffer Size’ is adjustable.
+Your computer requires a buffer to get all this processing done, and the ‘Buffer Size’ is adjustable.

 All DAWs have settings to adjust how fast or slow this round trip is, though the shorter the trip, the more processing power your computer will require.
-For recording, use the lowest ‘Buffer Size’ possible, so yourself and artists can hear themselves without a delay.
-For mixing you can give your computer the highest buffer possible, allowing your computer more time to process audio.
+For recording, use the lowest ‘Buffer Size’ possible so you and your artists can hear yourselves without a delay.
+For mixing, you can give your computer a higher buffer, allowing more time to process audio.

-Because there’s (usually) no recording happening while mixing, and all audio tracks are going thrugh the same latency, the buffer size isn’t an issue.
+Because there’s usually no recording happening while mixing, and all audio tracks are going through the same latency, buffer size isn’t an issue during that stage.

 Editing

-Once audio is recorded in, it can be chopped up and moved around.
-This can be to either edit a recorded take, compile (comp) a few takes into one ‘perfect’ take, or arrange different recorded parts into a song.
+Once audio is recorded, it can be chopped up and moved around.
+This can be to edit a recorded take, compile (comp) a few takes into one ‘perfect’ take, or arrange different recorded parts into a song.

-It’s really important to ensure there’s a fade in and out of every track, as a hard cut will be audible and make a ‘click’ or ‘pop’.
-All DAWs will have an option to make fades and these can be utility fades to prevent little pops, or longer, creative fades for swells or blended sounds.
+It’s important to ensure there’s a fade in and out of every track, as a hard cut will be audible and make a ‘click’ or ‘pop’.
+All DAWs will have an option to make fades, and these can be short utility fades to prevent little pops, or longer creative fades for swells or blended sounds.

 ProTools crossfade